ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

 --------------
 Some tasks require the result of other tasks to be ready before they can start, e.g. a diagnostic script needs the preprocessed variable data to start.
 Thus each tasks has zero or more ancestor tasks.
-By the default, each diagnostic task in a diagnostic section has all variable preprocessing tasks in that same section as ancestors.
+By default, each diagnostic task in a diagnostic section has all variable preprocessing tasks in that same section as ancestors.
 However, this can be changed using the ``ancestors`` keyword.
 Note that wildcard expansion can be used to define ancestors.